Monday, May 27, 2024

 The Final Boss?

 This is the last—and to me—one of the most important poems in my book “Ideas of Improvisation” and was also one of the final poems I wrote when finishing the manuscript.
 As such I wasn't totally happy with the version in the book and have kept revising it since.
-Here is a version that I think is much closer to my original intent.
+Here is a version that I think better reflects my original intent.
 A reader may find it useful to know that the first poem in Rumi’s Masnavi is “The Song of the Reed Flute” and that the Ney flute is very important to Sufis in general and Rumi in particular.
 While Rumi’s masterpiece deals with various types of separation, mine has different concerns.
 Throughout my book the ideas of entanglement & superposition keep popping up.
 I was very interested in having superposition play an important part not just in the content of this poem, but also its construction.
 Thus when the reader encounters the lines:

 “what fluted thing